How do I check if data is reaching a destination?

-- For example, you have Google Analytics set up as a destination and your recent data looks incomplete
+- When data seems to be missing in your destination.
+For example, you have Google Analytics set up as a destination and your recent data looks incomplete

-- For example, you are connecting Google Analytics to your Node Source.
+- When setting up a destination for the first time.
+For example, you are connecting Google Analytics to your Node Source.
 Once you’ve entered your credentials and turned the destination on, you can use this feature to see whether events are successfully making it to GA in near realtime.

 Important things to know

-Not available for Warehouses or Amazon S3 - These destinations work slightly differently to our other destinations, and aren’t supported at this time.
+Not available for Warehouses or Amazon S3.
+These destinations work differently to our other destinations, and aren’t supported at this time.

 Where do I find it?